Manta-Network/docs/docs/manta-atlantic/Collation/07-CollatorFAQ.md

 See the docs for more on this

 ### Q: How much is the bond to become a collator?
-The bond to join the collators pool: 4_000_000 KMA
+The bond to join the collators pool: 400_000 MANTA